A Garden Consultant Is...

 Let's say you've built up your gardening knowledge and feel an urge to help others grow, feel more connected to their food source, and create beautiful spaces in their own backyards.
 You have a passion for gardening that you want to share and earn money as you do so.
 Now what?

-To get started, you could work for another garden consultant, take a landscape design course, become an apprentice for a local nursery or landscaper, or take part in our free workshop to learn how to earn your first $3,000 working as a consultant.
+To get started, you could work for another garden consultant, take a landscape design course, become an apprentice for a local nursery or landscaper, or check to see if we're gearing up to host a free workshop.

 My mission is to make gardening less product-based and more about the people who have knowledge to share with others.